Palmerfest

-Palmer Fest is an annual block party in Athens, Ohio, usually taking place annually in May on Palmer Street near the city's eastern edge.
+Palmer Fest is an annual block party in Athens, Ohio, usually taking place annually in April on Palmer Street near the city's eastern edge.
 Palmer Street is a major student neighborhood of Ohio University.
-The event regularly attracts regional attention and sparks controversy as tens of thousands of students from universities around the state gather on the street, and reportedly engage in binge drinking and other disruptive behavior.
+The event regularly attracts regional attention and sparks controversy as thousands of students from universities around the state gather on the street, and reportedly engage in binge drinking and other disruptive behavior.

 The origins of Palmer Fest can be traced to 1988, where the residents of 5, 6, 7 and 8 Palmer Street bought kegs and had a massive block party, culminating with a performance of an America cover band in the backyard of 7 Palmer Street.
 The tradition was continued and was named Palmer Fest in 1991.
 It was started by Lorain natives Cris Loy, Layne Songer and Mike Cioffi.
 The street fest's original iteration included 500 friends and neighbors of the street residents.
 During the first Palmer Fest, residents pooled their money together to rent a beer trailer.
 In 1992, individual residents hosted their own house parties with a concentration of people gathering in the backyards of 19, 21, 23 and 25 Palmer Street.
 After 25 years of annual parties, the attendance of the fest has grown to around 8,000 people.
 Substantial police presence is required each year, and the event attracted attention throughout the state as the 2009 and 2010 iterations of the party had to be shut down by riot police after "near riots" erupted with intoxicated attendees setting fires to furniture in the streets and throwing debris at police officers and fire department crews attempting to control the crowds.
 Subsequent backlash saw the city crack down on party ordinances, though Palmer Fest has spawned spinoff parties in town and around the state.